 If your patient complains of anosmia and ageusia, and-

 Is immunocompromised or has other pre-existing conditions.

 Then the best thing to do would be to test the patient for the virus.
-But with the present guidelines and lack of testing kits, testing is only done if the patient has a fever, cough, and shortness of breath.
-So, advise the patient to self-isolate for at least 14 days, and to report back in case he or she develops shortness of breath or fever.
+But if the healthcare guidelines at your place recommend testing only if the patient has a fever, cough, and shortness of breath, you can advise the patient to self-isolate for at least 14 days, and to report back in case he or she develops shortness of breath or fever.

 Nasal Mucous Membrane Irritation: